Toni Abela: Co-founder of Malta's Green Party (1989)

 That same year, he co-founded Alternattiva Demokratika, Malta's Green Party, together with the then Labour Party whip Wenzu Mintoff, espousing environmental issues, equality of gender, political transparency and a fairer electoral system with the introduction of a national quota to allow small political parties to be represented in Parliament on the line of the German model.
 Campaigned in favour of the introduction of the Whistle Blower Act, Freedom of Information Act, the abolishment of the institute of prescription in case of abuse of power and corruption by public officials and the need of a Party Financing Law.

-Deputy Mayor of Hamrun (1993)
+Deputy Mayor of Ħamrun (1993)

-In 1993 he was elected as Deputy Mayor of Hamrun, a major town in Malta, and was responsible for law enforcement and management of the citizens' complaints bureau.
+In 1993 he was elected as Deputy Mayor of Ħamrun, a major town in Malta, and was responsible for law enforcement and management of the citizens' complaints bureau.
 He also introduced the first bye-laws and established the first local Court.